lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 This is where `git absorb` comes in.
 With this, commits are collected and magically marked as `fixup` to the commits they affect.
-The review can proceed according to the diff, and just before merge the changes can be absorbed into the correct commits.
+The review can proceed according to the diff, and just before merge, the changes can be absorbed into the correct commits.

-The example of the PR review is the where it provides the most value to improve teamwork, but once this is used enough it quickly becomes part of the standard workflow.
+The example of the PR review is where it provides the most value to improve teamwork, but once this is used enough, it quickly becomes part of the standard workflow.

 ## The two bad approaches to Git